confluence/python-textbok/python_notes/Collections.rst

     marbles["blue"] = 30 # this will work
     marbles["purple"] += 2 # this will fail -- the increment operator needs an existing value to modify!

-Like sets, dictionaries are not ordered -- if you print a dictionary, the order will be random.
+Like sets, dictionaries are not ordered -- if we print a dictionary, the order will be random.

 Here are some commonly used methods of dictionary objects::